hokage-candidates/ideas-for-hire/README.md

 ### Birthday eCards

 Upload a photo of the recipient, and each card will generate something funky with them (GIF-like) that you can send as a holiday/birthday/special occasion :)

+### Retool for Stable Diffusion
+No code tooling for everything you need for to build a text-to-image generative model (include dataset fine tuning)

+ie Gradio, but for Stable Diffusion only